How to Discipline a Toddler Discipline: 2 Tactics That Really Work

 Violence is a huge problem.
 And it has its roots in the home.
 After all, our toddlers imitate most things we do.
 If we eat with our fingers, they will imitate.
 If we whistle while we work, they will try to do that.
 So if we hit them when we do not like their actions, what do you think they learn from that?

-Hitting children teaches them that it is okay for big people to hit little people and that it is okay to express anger through violence.
+Hitting children teaches them that it is okay for big people to hit little people and that it is okay to vent anger through violence.
 Is that really what you want your child to learn?
 And what sense does it make to spank kids to punish them for hitting?
 We do not teach children not to spit by spitting at them, do we?

 What to Do If Your Toddler Will Not Listen

-It is quite common that toddlers will not listen, and these little cave-children may need some gentle discipline to learn right from wrong.
+It is quite common that toddlers will not listen, and these little children may need some gentle discipline to learn right from wrong.
 We recommend reserving the above discipline tactics for ‘red-light’ behaviours.
 If your toddler still will not listen, try communicating with them in Toddlerese (aka their native language!):

 - Mirror your toddler’s feelings: Make your toddler feel understood by mirroring their feelings with your own voice and gestures.

-- Get on your child’s level: Squat or kneel down so you are just below your child’s eye level.
+- Get on your child’s level.
+Squat or kneel down so you are just below your child’s eye level.
 This shows that you respect her and you care.

-- Praise ‘greenlight’ behaviours: When you catch your child listening—or performing other good behaviours—be sure to praise it!
+- Praise ‘greenlight’ behaviours.
+When you catch your child listening—or performing other good behaviours—be sure to praise it!
 Praising a child’s positive actions throughout the day can help reinforce the kind of behaviour you want to see.

 Have you tried everything above and is your toddler still acting out?
 Then it might be time to get a copy of The Happiest Toddler On the Block.
 In it, you will get even more tips for how to get your toddler to listen, behave, and be the best kid they can be—straight from Dr. Harvey Karp.
 Click here for more information on The Happiest Toddler on the Block.